 Q: Who … A look at the botanical treasures, both known and undiscovered, that exist within tropical rainforests.

 The widespread destruction of tropical rainforest ecosystems and the consequent extinction … Amazon Tours Amazon Lodges in Peru, Ecuador & BoliviaAmazon River CruisesAmazon Adventure ToursGalapagos & Amazon TourWhere can you find an antelope the size of a rabbit, a snake that can fly, or a … The Tambopata National Reserve (TNR) is part of a 3.7 million acre reserve in southeastern Amazonian Peru created in 1990 by the national government working in partnership with local grassroots and … I have just finished checking with the world's experts on tropical forests and have concluded that without doubt the watershed of the Candamo River and the immediately surrounding areas of tropical … In order to view the Tambopata Research Center clay lick it is necessary to cross the river at dawn in one of our motorized canoes and find a good spot on the rocky beach in front of the clay lick, … Tropical rainforests are defined primarily by two factors: location (in the tropics) and amount of rainfall they receive.
 Rainforests receive from 4 to 8 meters of rain a year -- 5 meters of rain … The Tambopata Research Center is a spartan yet comfortable 13 bedroom lodge built to accommodate Peru travelers and researchers alike while protecting the adjacent macaw clay lick.
-Because of its … To tip or not to tip – or what to tip!
-Questions regarding tipping etiquette are some of the most common concerns travelers have when visiting a foreign country.
-To make matters even more … Each season, Adventure Life has an annual contest that invites our past travelers to share their travel experiences and enter for a chance to win fantastic trips!
+Because of its … QUITO, ECUADOR -- Ecuador has declared a swath of Amazon jungle twice the size of the state of Delaware off limits to oil drilling, mining, lumbering and colonization.
+President Jamil Mahuad's … Each season, Adventure Life has an annual contest that invites our past travelers to share their travel experiences and enter for a chance to win fantastic trips!
 Here are some past … January 30, 2003 Press Release

 Delay of Pipeline Construction Pits Citigroup Against Pristine Forest